Neural Network Aided Kalman Filtering with Model Predictive Control Enables Robot-Assisted Drone Recovery on a Wavy

 Recent advances in sensor fusion and manipulator design have spurred new concepts in cooperative UAV–water-surface manipulator systems.
 By combining the UAV’s agile aerial mobility with the manipulator’s high-precision grasping, these coordinated solutions allow drones to avoid risky deck landings.
 Instead, the UAV only needs to hover or hold station near the USV, while the manipulator extends to secure the payload or the UAV itself.

 On the UAV side, a typical design includes a quadrotor platform outfitted with robust flight control.
-This may involve GPS, IMU, onboard cameras, or suspended mechanisms for cargo [12], [13].
+This may involve GPS, IMU, onboard cameras, or suspended mechanisms for cargo \cite{12,13}.
 In a wave-disturbed marine environment, the UAV must respond promptly to deck motions, refine its hovering position, and maintain stable suspension.
-Key considerations include (1) real-time flight trajectory adjustments, (2) programming the UAV to release or pick up cargo on command, and (3) ensuring minimal latency in the communication link with the manipulator or ground station [14].
+Key considerations include (1) real-time flight trajectory adjustments, (2) programming the UAV to release or pick up cargo on command, and (3) ensuring minimal latency in the communication link with the manipulator or ground station \cite{14}.
 Advanced multi-sensor data fusion or robust control strategies (e.g., integral backstepping, adaptive PID) have shown promise, but additional failsafe measures remain necessary given the stochastic motion of the USV.

 The synergy between a wave-disturbed manipulator platform and an aerial UAV is the primary motivation of this work.
 Mounting a dexterous, multi-DoF manipulator on the USV—coupled with a predictive control algorithm—enables the UAV to be recovered without the need for an expansive or stable landing deck.
 Such cooperative UAV–water-surface manipulator systems not only enhance safety and accelerate multi-drone deployment but also open up applications for short-range package exchange, sensor retrieval in environmental monitoring, and rescue tasks.
-Prior works have studied manipulator-based object capture when the base is subject to moderate disturbances [15], but wave conditions produce more severe, faster-than-expected displacements.
-Therefore, we propose fusing an Error-State Kalman Filter (ESKF) for UAV motion prediction with a Receding Horizon Control (RHC) approach for the onboard manipulator to dynamically adapt to wave-induced motions.
+Prior works have studied manipulator-based object capture when the base is subject to moderate disturbances \cite{15}, but wave conditions produce more severe, faster-than-expected displacements.
+Therefore, we propose fusing an KalmanNet Plus Plus (KalmanNet++) for UAV motion prediction with a Receding Horizon Model Predictive Control (RHMPC) approach for the onboard manipulator to dynamically adapt to wave-induced motions.